 While working from home can be a professional boon, it can often also make you feel deserted, thus triggering anxiety attacks.
 You miss out on the friendly tete-a-tete, the friendly banter, and harmless leg-pulling during the lunch hours.
-While this may be an explicit gift for the introverts, the extroverts are the ones that end up suffering for the absence of a soul to talk to.
+While this may be an explicit gift for the introverts, the extroverts are the ones that end up suffering from the absence of a soul to talk to.

 Quite often, stemming from this isolated existence, freelancers have to fight anxiety and depression.
 When you spend a lot of time alone, your mental health can go in for a toss thus affecting the harmonious balance of your life.

 But having started as a freelancer myself, I know how it may feel to be within the blanket of silence that is broken once in a while by the voice of Siri or Alexa.
 And having fought the loneliness myself, you can take my word that you too can conquer this phase of feeling alone.

-So if you are tired of the silence, here are some ways that can help you overcome loneliness that you are facing as a freelancer.
+So if you are tired of the silence, here are some ways that can help you overcome the loneliness that you are facing as a freelancer.